Authorization for Use of Military Force of 2001: Use by the US government

 The AUMF has also been cited by a wide variety of US officials as justification for continuing military actions all over the world.
 Often the phrase "Al-Qaeda and associated forces" has been used by these officials.
 However, that phrase does not appear in the AUMF, but is instead an interpretation of the 2001 AUMF by presidents Bush, Obama, and Trump.
 The US government has formally used the term in litigation, including a March 2009 Department of Justice brief as well as the 2012 National Defense Authorization Act.

-According to a report by the Congressional Research Service |(CRS), published May 11, 2016, at that time the 2001 AUMF had been cited 37 times in connection with actions in 14 countries and on the high seas.
+According to a report by the Congressional Research Service published May 11, 2016, at that time the 2001 AUMF had been cited 37 times in connection with actions in 14 countries and on the high seas.
 The report stated that "Of the 37 occurrences, 18 were made during the Bush Administration, and 19 have been made during the Obama Administration."
 The countries that were mentioned in the report included Afghanistan, Cuba (Guantanamo Bay), Djibouti, Eritrea, Ethiopia, Georgia, Iraq, Kenya, Libya, the Philippines, Somalia, Syria and Yemen.

 An updated CRS report, published February 16, 2018, documented two additional citations of the AUMF by the Obama administration and two citations of the AUMF by the Trump administration.